aditya-khanna2006/Hunar-Intern/Task-4-Cat-Dog-Image-Classification/README.md

 ## 📌 Conclusion

 This project demonstrates the complete Deep Learning workflow for image classification using a Convolutional Neural Network (CNN).
-It covers image preprocessing, dataset cleaning, model development, training, evaluation, and prediction.
+It covers image preprocessing, dataset cleaning, model training, evaluation, and prediction, providing practical experience in building image classification models with TensorFlow and Keras.

-Through this task, I gained practical knowledge of Computer Vision and Deep Learning techniques while building an end-to-end image classification model using TensorFlow and Keras.
+Through this task, I gained hands-on experience with Computer Vision and Deep Learning techniques while understanding the complete process of developing an image classification model.

 ---